2023 Atlanta National Conference

 SPEAKERS:

-Katheryn Kennedy, PhD (The Peck School: No City, No State)
+Katheryn Kennedy, PhD (The Peck School)

 Cognitively-Based Design Principles for more Effective Science Diagrams